jetpackpilots/IBView/README.md

 ## Troubleshooting

 Select `Refresh All Views` from the `Editor` menu in Xcode whenever the live-previews get out of sync.

+## Known Issues

+Since IBView is distributed as a framework, the following known issues exist:

+- The IBView base class cannot be used as a view class directly in Interface Builder, instead IBView subclasses should always be used.
+- All IBView subclasses need to explicitly declare themselves as IBDesignable even though the base IBView class already does.

 ## Author